gituser1234566/some_coding/in5460/in5460assignement2/README.md

 records: air conditioner (AC), dish washer, washing machine, dryer, water heater, TV, microwave, kettle, lighting, and refrigerator.

 We use an RNN and a LSTM as our two models of choice and compare how they do compared to each other bought on the training and test data.

+Our goal:
+(i) train a model that can predict the energy consumption of appliances in a household, and (ii) train another model that can classify the type of electricity appliances according to their energy consumption recordings.

+The models are built using keras and aggregated with the tensorflow_federated package.